fossabot/virtual_hsm/README.md

 ## Overview

 This HSM is exceptionally simple and is not meant to be a true HSM, but simply a virtualized expression of one that can be addressed via terminal commands.
+The purpose of the program is to assist those in learning how to interact with HSMs and their functionality.

 **Warning: Do not use in production environments**